WWE ECW

-WWE ECW (also known as ECW on Sci-Fi and later ECW on Syfy, simply ECW, and colloquially as WWECW, a portmanteau of both WWE and ECW) is an American professional wrestling television program that was produced by WWE, based on the independent Extreme Championship Wrestling (ECW) promotion that lasted from 1992 to 2001.
-The show's name also referred to the ECW brand, in which WWE employees were assigned to work and perform, complementary to WWE's other brands, Raw and SmackDown.
+WWE ECW (officially known as simply ECW and colloquially known as ECW on Sci-Fi or ECW on Syfy and WWECW, a portmanteau of both "WWE" and "ECW") is an American professional wrestling television program that was produced by WWE.
+It aired between June 13, 2006 and February 16, 2010 on Sci Fi in the United States and Global Television Network in Canada.
+The show was based on the major hardcore independent Extreme Championship Wrestling (ECW) promotion that had closed down in 2001, and the name also referred to the ECW brand, in which WWE employees were assigned to work and perform, complementary to WWE's other brands, Raw and SmackDown.

-ECW debuted on June 13, 2006, on Sci Fi in the United States and Global Television Network in Canada on Saturday mornings and ran until its final episode on February 16, 2010, on the rebranded Syfy.
-It was replaced the following week with WWE NXT.
-Every episode is available for on-demand viewing via the WWE Network.

-Throughout the shows existence, ECW had been broadcast from over 120 arenas, over 80 cities and towns, and four countries: United States, Canada, United Kingdom, and Italy in 2007.
+Throughout the shows existence, ECW had been broadcast from over 120 arenas, over 80 cities and towns across four countries: Canada, Italy, United Kingdom and United States.
+WWE folded the show and the ECW brand overall in 2010, and replaced it the following week on-air with WWE NXT.
+Every episode of WWE ECW is available for on-demand viewing via the WWE Network and Peacock.